ddddxxx/MusicPlayer/README.md

 ## License

-MusicPlayer is part of LyricsX and licensed under GPLv3.
-See the [LICENSE file](https://github.com/ddddxxx/LyricsX/blob/master/LICENSE) of LyricsX.
+MusicPlayer is part of LyricsX and licensed under MPL 2.0.
+See the [LICENSE file](LICENSE).

-Additionally, LXMusicPlayer is available under LGPLv3.
-See the [LICENSE file](Sources/LXMusicPlayer/LICENSE).